1abdelaziz/lions-club-remastered/README.md

-# Lions Club of Remastered
+# Lions Club Remastered

-  A modern, accessible, and responsive website for the **Lions Club of Remastered**, built using **React**.
-The site showcases club information, events, contact details, and more—designed with a clean and elegant UI.
+  A modern, accessible, and responsive website for the **Lions Club Remastered**, built using **React**.
+The site showcases the club information, events, contact details, and more—designed with a clean and elegant UI.

 ## 📁 Project Structure